BCamargoM/hello-world/README.md

-# hello-world-v1
+# hello-world
-This is my first proyect in gitHub
+This is my first project in gitHub
-In this time, I learn to used GitHub BCM
+In this time, I will learn to used GitHub BCM